JohnVinyard/zounds/doc/source/quick-start.rst

 	    window = None

 This application's default sample rate will be 44100 hertz.
-Any incoming sound files with a different sample rate will be resample prior to processing.
+Any incoming sound files with a different sample rate will be resampled prior to processing.
 We'll process windows of 2048 samples at a time, and each window will overlap with the previous window by half.